vikkapoor25/CoFundUs/README.md

 The application was successfully containerised using Docker and deployed to an AWS EC2 instance.
 This provided a consistent deployment environment and demonstrated the team's ability to move a solution from development into a live hosted environment.

-## Challenges

-### AWS Security Groups and RDS Database Access

-To access an AWS RDS database from a specific device, the associated security group must contain an inbound rule that allows traffic from the device's public IP address.

-Initially, the RDS instance was configured as publicly accessible, and we assumed this would allow connections from any device.
-However, access was still blocked because the security group's inbound rules had not been configured to permit traffic from our IP address.

-The issue was resolved by adding an inbound rule to the security group, allowing PostgreSQL traffic from the required IP address.

-### Finding Software to Generate Charts (**Thomas Expand**)

-### AI-Generated Incoherent Responses

-When creating prompts for the `GoalInsight.js` model, responses received from Groq AI were inconsistent.
-Extra text was sometimes added, breaking the requested response format.
-Some outputs also repeated information unnecessarily or produced incorrect calculations.

-To resolve this, the following steps were taken:

-* Prompt engineering was used to make the instructions clearer and more restrictive.
-This included:
-  * Defining the role of the AI as a financial advisor.
-  * Clearly stating what the AI should and should not include in its responses.
-  * Performing calculations before sending data to the AI, so the AI only needed to provide analysis rather than calculate values itself.
-* The temperature was set to `0` to reduce randomness and make responses more consistent.

-### Deleting Bills (**Tooba & Zehra Expand**)

 ---

 # Future Features (**Everyone Contribute**)